chiukurt/beamDasher/README.md

 ### Current plan

 * Experiment with calculation optimization, 3D rendering, AI (potentially)
-* Multi-leveled survival game
+* Multi-leveled survival game with scaling difficulty

+* Player potentially has the ability to boost speed and jump (Maybe pickup powerup with timers)
 * Player and enemies create a trail when moving
-* Player collision with the trail will end the game
+* Player or enemy collision with any trail will destroy the entity
-* Quantity of enemies will increase with level (potentially their intelligence as well)
-* The goal of the game is to advance to the next level by being the 'last one standing'
-* Player potentially has the ability to boost speed and jump (Maybe pickup powerup with timers)
+* If the Player is destroyed, the game is considered over
 * Score will be shown after game over.
 Score will be shown as time taken and stage achieved
+* The goal of the game is to advance to the next level by being the 'last one standing'
+* Quantity of enemies will increase with level (potentially their intelligence, turning ability, etc)

 <hr>

+Up
 ### TODO / Current questions

 * Optimize collision detection